GuicoRM/Final-Project-DE2/README.md

 Omar Bin Rahman. [*Personal repository*](https://github.com/omarbin) :bowtie:

 ### Project objectives
-Current project it has been designed as final project of the subject **Digital Electronics 2** at Brno University Of Technology.
+Final project of the subject **Digital Electronics 2** at Brno University Of Technology.

-The main purpose of the project is program security software for door lock system based on Arduino.
+The main purpose of the project is to program security software for door lock system based on Arduino.

-System counts with 4 possible passwords made for 4 digits which allow the user open the door.
+System counts with 4 possible passwords made of 4 digits which allow the user open the door when password is typed correctly.

 Initially, the system's door will stay closed.
 The user will have to enter her/his personal password in order to open it (as it has been said, there are only 4 possible combinations).
 If the user enters **correct password**, the door will open and the user can access to the hall.
-If on the contrary, the user enters **wrong password**, he/she will have another 2 opportunities (in total 3) to unlock the door.
-Just in the case the user introduces wrong password 3 times in a row, the system will be locked and the access will be forbidden.
+If on the contrary, the user enters **wrong password**, he/she will have 2 more opportunities (in total 3) to unlock the door.
+Just in the case the user introduces wrong password 3 times in a row, the system will be locked and the access will be denied.

-On the other hand, at the moment the user enters first digit of the password, he/she will have **5 seconds** to complete the rest of the password, otherwise, he/she will have to enter again the code.
+On the other hand, at the moment the user enters first digit of the password, he/she will have **5 seconds** to complete the rest of the password, otherwise, the system will reset and he/she will have to enter the code again.

 The following image shows circuit of the system: